ewilliams0305/WebLogger/README.md

 - style.css

 To help with writing webpage updates a custom command is provided by the ```IWebLogger.DiscoverProvidedCommands();``` extension method.
 Execute this command and your weblogger will be provided with an `Update` command.
-All files will be extracted from the embedded resources and writen to the specified file directory.
+All files will be extracted from the embedded resources and written to the specified file directory.

 ```